CRIS: a timeline

 Commenting on future plans, Professor Robert Stewart, Academic Lead for CRIS said: “There are real opportunities for the UK to achieve a unique position in ‘healthcare data science’ by drawing on routine information from clinical care to better understand health and disease and improve services.
 Using CRIS, successful broader platforms like eLIXIR can be readily replicated in other Trusts and built into strong national networks.
 This will help the NHS to become a true world leader in clinical informatics.”

-For the large number of people with dementia who receive care at the South London and Maudsley NHS Foundation Trust (SLaM), CRIS research has particularly focused on the medicines (often numerous) that they may already be taking for other conditions and symptoms, investigating whether these might have adverse effects on outcomes.
+For the large number of people with dementia who receive care at the South London and Maudsley NHS Foundation Trust (the Trust), CRIS research has particularly focused on the medicines (often numerous) that they may already be taking for other conditions and symptoms, investigating whether these might have adverse effects on outcomes.
 For example, we’ve become increasingly aware that medicines known to have centrally acting anticholinergic properties can have a negative impact on cognitive function.
 These medicines are used for a broad range of physical conditions including urinary incontinence, pain and depression.
 Drugs that block the action of the neurotransmitter acetylcholine increase the risk of cognitive decline and dementia, particularly in older people.

-In 2017, we launched Medichec as an online tool to help clinicians identify medicines that could cause memory and cognitive problems in older people through their central anticholinergic actions.
+medichecIn 2017, we launched Medichec as an online tool to help clinicians identify medicines that could cause memory and cognitive problems in older people through their central anticholinergic actions.
 This helps to inform the choice of medicines and any changes.
-Since its launch, Medichec has been integrated into Older Adult Mental Health assessments at SLaM and is being used across a number of other NHS Trusts and internationally.
+Since its launch, Medichec has been integrated into Older Adult Mental Health assessments at the Trust and is being used across a number of other NHS Trusts and internationally.

 In 2020, Medichec version 2.0 was launched which added drowsiness and dizziness/hypotension as side effects that were quantified across the formulary – again, particularly to inform prescribing in dementia, but with wider potential applicability.
 In addition, Medichec was made available as an app on Android and Apple platforms and the online resource was replicated in Greek and Turkish translations, supported by colleagues who wished to make it more widely accessible.